 ALWAYS start your essays early.
 This is what I recommend.
 Especially since writing a research paper requires more effort than a regular paper might.

-I have a 3-week timeline you can follow when writing a research paper.
+We have a 3-week timeline you can follow when writing a research paper.
 YES, 3 weeks!!
 It may sound like waaay too early to start, but it gives you enough time to:

 - Outline and write your paper